AthiraC/hello-world/README.md

 # hello-world
-This is for training purpose
-lets try something
+This is for training purpose do something else lets try something